Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-interesting-facts.md

 # Angular Router: Revealing some interesting facts and features

 It is undeniable that the `angular/router` package is full of useful features.
-In this article, instead of focusing on an a single and precise topic, we're going to look at some interesting facts and features of this package that you might not be aware of.
-These can range from sorts of comparisons(e.g `relative` vs `absolute` redirects) to nonobvious details(e.g `ActivatedRoute`'s properties; how the URL is set in the browser etc).
+This time, instead of focusing on an a single and precise topic, we're going to look at some interesting facts and properties of this package that you might not be aware of.
+These can range from sorts of comparisons(e.g `relative` vs `absolute` redirects) to nonobvious details(e.g `RouterOutlet`'s hierarchy; how the URL is set in the browser etc).

-* this article assumes the reader has some basic knowledge of Angular Router;
-* by the end of this article, you should have a better understanding of what this package is capable of and, hopefully, a few questions answered about it
+This article assumes the reader has some basic knowledge of Angular Router(e.g. route navigations, outlets).
+By the end of it, you should have a better understanding of what this package is capable of.

 ## Relative vs Absolute Redirects